 Provisional Article 1 TPR contains a phrasing which in practice is interpreted by border officials as a requirement for prospective beneficiaries to arrive directly from Syria, as opposed to travelling to Türkiye from or via a third country.

 The provision speaks of persons who “arrive at our borders” or “have crossed our borders”, whether “individually” or “as part of a mass movement of people”.
 As such, it actually does not articulate a clear requirement of arriving directly from Syria at all.
 A person taking a plane from a third country and landing in a Turkish airport may be understood to have “arrived at our borders” “individually”.
 Since 8 January 2016, however, Türkiye no longer operates a visa-free regime for Syrians who enter by sea or air.

 The imposition of visa requirements for persons coming by sea or air has been combined with strict enforcement of Provisional Article 1 TPR.
 Accordingly, PMM only admits into the temporary protection regime Syrians who arrive directly from Syria.
 Those arriving through a third country are excluded from the temporary protection regime.
 Although they should be allowed to apply for international protection under the LFIP, in practice they are not registered as international protection applicants.
 This includes Syrian nationals who may arrive through another country even if their family members in Türkiye already benefit from temporary protection.

 In some cases, PDMM have referred these persons for a short-term visa and then a short-term residence permit.
 Health care and other benefits are not accessible free of charge on a short-term residence permit.
-In two known cases in 2018, however, Syrians arriving from Jordan at İzmir Airport were not allowed to access temporary protection and were returned to Jordan.

 The cut-off date of 28 April 2011